Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 end
 ```

 The table is in spree module so even if the model name is *User*, **spree_** is required before model name.
 The rest is define as usual.
-Version of migration (here 5.1) need to be specify.
+The version of the migration (here 5.1) need to be specified.

 ##### Model modification

-Now, we are going to add some adaptation to the user model from spree.
+Now, we are going to add some adaptations to the user model from spree.
 Spree official documentation advice to use decorator to modify his own class.
 So here we will create a file user_decorator.rb and modify the class with **.class_eval**.

 ```ruby